cpave3/movie-api/README.md

 ## Installation
 1. Clone the Github Repository with `git clone https://github.com/cpave3/movie-api`
 2. Move into the new directory with `cd movie-api`
-3. Make the installer executable with `chmod +x ./install.sh`
+3. Make the installer executable with `sudo chmod +x ./install.sh`
-4. Run the installer with `./install.sh`
+4. Run the installer with `sudo ./install.sh`

 ## Usage
 Once the Installer script has finished, the API should be accessible at http://localhost:8080/api/v1/